yyutong/tp/docs/UserGuide.md

 * The `INDEX` **must be a positive integer** 1, 2, 3, …​

 Examples:
-`deleteDes 6` Deletes the description field of the 1st expense.
+`delete-d 6` Deletes the description field of the 1st expense.

 ![deleteDes](images/deleteDesCommand.png)